tandcsurf/jekyll-now/_posts/2017-10-6-Big-O-in-the-real-world.md

 Until we refine the legislative agenda-scraping API for the /nyc endpoint, we'll already be doing some lifting on the client side to get an array of dates out of the bills array.
 Eventually, the dates array could have thousands of entries.

 Since we're ultimately going to map over the dates array with the goal of only laying down one date component per date, we'll need to remove all the duplicates.
-There are a bunch of ways to remove duplicates from an array, so let's take a look at them, and see if we can pluck something sexy off the vine.
+There are a bunch of ways to remove duplicates from an array, so let's take a look at them, and see if we can pluck something fast and efficient off the vine, using a little big of big O to forge comparisons.

 One concise way to do this is with filter: